binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ##### wget, curl, etc:

-Please do not wget, curl or fetch in any way and pipe what you think is an installer or any script to your shell without first verifying that what you are about to run is not malicious.
+Please do not `wget`, `curl` or fetch in any way and pipe what you think is an installer or any script to your shell without first verifying that what you are about to run is not malicious.
 Do not download and run in the same command.

 The better option is to: